-Q: Are all Medicare beneficiaries paying higher premiums in 2018?
+Q: Are all Medicare beneficiaries paying higher Part B premiums in 2019?

 For 2017, the COLA was so small that most enrollees’ Part B premiums only increased by a little more than $4 per month.
 But since the COLA was larger for 2018, at 2 percent, the average premium increase was larger too.
-The increase in Medicare Part B premiums absorbed the full COLA for most people, so most seniors end up getting the same Social Security checks they got in 2017, after their Part B premiums are deducted.
+But the increase in Medicare Part B premiums absorbed the full COLA for most people, so most seniors ended up getting the same Social Security checks in 2018 that they got in 2017, after their Part B premiums were deducted.

 - Enrollees who are covered under a public sector retirement program instead of Social Security.
 There are about 1.6 million public sector retirees who paid into a different pension system in lieu of Social Security.
 This includes some firefighters, police officers and teachers (about 40 percent of public school teachers are in this position), as well as government employees who are covered under the Civil Service Retirement Program.
 These retirees pay Part B premiums directly to Medicare, since they don’t receive a Social Security check from which the premium can be deducted.
-Just like people who have not yet begun to receive Social Security, this group is continuing to pay $134/month in 2018 for Part B.
+Just like people who have not yet begun to receive Social Security, this group paid $134/month for Part B in 2017 and 2018.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.